-- Must be a Small Business or Microenterprise as defined by having no more than seventy-five (75) full-time equivalent employees6; - Business must be located in Puerto Rico and registered to do business in Puerto Rico (non-profits will be evaluated for eligibility based on the earned-income portion of operations; - Business must have been in operation at the time of the Hurricane(s) and must have been open on or before September 6, 2017 for Hurricane Irma and on or before September 20, 2017 for Hurricane María and: - are still open and operating; or - ${ m o}$ are planning to re-open and operate the same business; or - have opened after September 20m 2017 as a different business due to Hurricanes Irma and/or María, but before launch of the SBF Program on March 25, 2020. - Business must show evidence of direct impact by the Hurricane(s), as demonstrated by a documented financial or physical loss.
+- Must be a Small Business or Microenterprise as defined by having no more than seventy-five (75) full-time equivalent employees6; - Business must be located in Puerto Rico and registered to do business in Puerto Rico (non-profits will be evaluated for eligibility based on the earned-income portion of operations); - Business must have been in operation at the time of the Hurricane(s) and must have been open on, or before September 6, 2017 for Hurricane Irma and on, or before September 20, 2017 for Hurricane María and: - o Are still open and operating; or - o Are planning to re-open and operate the same business; or - Have opened after September 20, 2017 as a different business due to Hurricanes Irma and/or María, but before launch of the SBF Program on March 25, 2020. - Business must show evidence of direct impact by the Hurricane(s), as demonstrated by a documented financial or physical loss.
 It is not required that businesses demonstrate financial and physical loss.
-The assessed physical damage, financial loss calculations, and/or proof of the permanent closure of a prior business are used to determine eligibility7;
+The assessed physical damage, financial loss calculations, and/or proof of the permanent closure of a prior business are used to determine eligibility7; - o In order to qualify under physical loss, a business must demonstrate it had a minimum of five thousand dollars (\$5,000) in third-party verified physical damages or losses. - o In order to qualify under a financial loss, a business must demonstrate a financial loss documented on 2017 tax returns or a fifteen percent (15 %) annual gross revenue decline from 2016 to 2017 or from 2017 to 2018 if the Business did not exist in 2016, or proof of closing of a prior business of the same owner(s)8. - Businesses that are not currently open must demonstrate how funding will be used towards re-opening the business. - Businesses that are not currently open are not required to re-open in the same location in which they were operating before the hurricanes.

 6 Businesses need not be corporations to participate in SBF.
-Businesses types may include, but are not limited to, non-profits, limited liability corporations (LLC); limited liability partnerships (LLP); sole proprietorships; "doing business as" (DBA); partnership; corporation; S-Corporation.
+Business types may include, but are not limited to, non-profits, limited liability corporations (LLC); limited liability partnerships (LLP); sole proprietorships; "doing business as" (DBA); partnership; corporation; S-Corporation.